medcomdk/MedCom-FHIR-Communication/docs/index.md

 ### 1.1 What is a MedCom FHIR Message Standard

-An implementer of a MedCom FHIR Message Standard **SHALL** be compliant with all the parts of the documentation laid out for the MedCom FHIR Message Standard and described here: [Documentation for the MedCom FHIR Message Standard](https://medcomdk.github.io/dk-medcom-messaging/#12-medcommessagingmessage-bundle)
+An implementer of a MedCom FHIR Message Standard **MUST** be compliant with all the parts of the documentation laid out for the MedCom FHIR Message Standard.

+You can find a description here: : [Documentation for the MedCom FHIR Message Standard](https://medcomdk.github.io/dk-medcom-messaging/#12-medcommessagingmessage-bundle)

 ### 1.2 Asynchronous Messaging

 MedCom FHIR Messaging is based on Asynchronous Messaging.

-In Asynchronous messaging, a Sending EcoSystem dispatches an unsolicited message to a Receiving EcoSystem possibly through several intermediate hubs, and besides from sending an possibly requested acknowledgement immediately as a response, the Receiving EcoSystem responds to the Sending EcoSystem separately.
+In Asynchronous messaging, a Sending EcoSystem dispatches an unsolicited message to a Receiving EcoSystem possibly through several intermediate hubs.
+Besides sending an possibly requested acknowledgement immediately as a response, the Receiving EcoSystem responds to the Sending EcoSystem separately.
 The Receiving EcoSystem may respond more than once to any given message.

 ## 2 Governance for Reliable Messaging in general